hypen-code/hypen-argocd-mcp/README.md

 The server supports a read-only mode that can be enabled by setting the `ARGOCD_READ_ONLY` environment variable to `true`.
 When enabled:

-- ✅ All current tools continue to work (all tools use GET requests only)
+- ✅ All read-only tools continue to work (GET requests)
+- ❌ Write operations like `rollback_application` are blocked
 - ✅ Server information displays "READ-ONLY MODE" indicator
 - ✅ Provides additional safety for production environments
 - ✅ Useful for audit/compliance requirements

+**Write Operations (Blocked in Read-Only Mode):**
+- `sync_application` - Sync an application to its target state in Git
+- `rollback_application` - Rollback an application to a previous version
+- `patch_resource` - Patch a Kubernetes resource in an application

+**Read Operations (Always Available):**
+- All other tools (list, get, tree, logs, manifests, metadata, events, sync_windows, get_resource, get_application_history, refresh_application, etc.)

-**Note**: All current tools in this MCP server only perform read operations (GET requests).
-The read-only mode is provided for:
+The read-only mode is useful for:
-- Future-proofing when write operations are added
+- Production monitoring and troubleshooting without risk of accidental changes
+- Audit and compliance requirements
+- Providing safe access to junior team members
 - Explicit documentation of access level
-- Compliance and audit requirements
 - Enhanced security posture

 ```bash